kmarkus/microblx/doc/tutorial.md

 ubx_data_resize(d, 1);
 *((struct ptrig_period*)d->data)=p;
 ```
-In alternative, we can direcly work on the fields of the structure
+In alternative, we can directly work on the fields of the structure
 ```c
 d=ubx_config_get_data(ptrig1, "period");
 ubx_data_resize(d, 1);